 Mark joined Commonwealth Law Group as a partner on January 1, 2018.
-His practice areas include personal injury, premises and product liability, professional malpractice, and civil rights including jail, police, and government official misconduct.
-As an experienced personal injury and civil rights attorney, Mark has tried dozens of jury trials throughout Virginia and the District of Columbia, and recovered several millions of dollars for his clients, earning him lifetime membership in both the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum, whose membership represents less than 1% of all attorneys in the United States.
+His practice areas include family law, including divorce, child custody, child and spousal support matters, personal injury, and civil rights litigation including jail, police, and government official misconduct.
+As an experienced family law, personal injury, and civil rights attorney, Mark has tried dozens of jury trials throughout Virginia and the District of Columbia, and recovered several millions of dollars for his clients, earning him lifetime membership in both the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum, whose membership represents less than 1% of all attorneys in the United States.
 He has distinguished himself in fighting for the rights of injured plaintiffs of all manner with dedication and respect―especially those who have suffered traumatic brain injury or other catastrophic injuries.
 For his efforts, Mark has been recognized by Best Lawyers in America and Virginia Super Lawyers for his work in personal injury, among many other honors.

 Mark comes to CLG with extensive experience at Richmond firms including Cantor Stoneburner Ford Grana & Buckner, Morris & Morris, and Bucci & Dix, PLLC―a firm he co-founded.
 Before entering private practice, he defended District of Columbia city and government officials as one of the District’s first Honors Program litigators while serving as an Assistant Attorney General.
 In this capacity, he defended the Mayor, Chief of Police and various other city and government officials in personal injury, civil rights, habeas corpus, tort, and employment disputes.